MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 For more details, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).

-For details on which architecture to choose, see [Choose the 32-bit or 64-bit version of Office](https://support.office.com/en-us/article/Choose-the-32-bit-or-64-bit-version-of-Office-CA3253E5-AC01-4242-8A64-B56111A6F32D).
+For details on which architecture to choose, see [Choose the 32-bit or 64-bit version of Office](https://support.office.com/article/Choose-between-the-64-bit-or-32-bit-version-of-Office-2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).

+If you have subscription versions of Visio or Project (Visio Pro for Office 365 or Project Online Desktop Client), continue to use those.
+If you have the 2013 versions of pre-2016 MSI/VL versions of Project and Visio, you can keep using those side-by-side with Office 365 ProPlus.
+(There is no C2R version for 2013 Visio & Project)
+	If you have 2016 MSI/VL versions of Project and Visio, follow the guidance in Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016.
+Because you can't install 2016 MSI side-by-side with O365 ProPlus.

 If you require Visio or Project, we recommend replacing any existing MSI versions with Click-to-Run versions.
 The new Click-to-Run versions support traditional volume licensing and Office 365 licensing models.
 To use Click-to-Run versions of Project and Visio, include them as applications in your installation packages.
 For more details, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).